Our fall Tryout process is open to any student at Harvard and designed to showcase the skills that will be most valuable in trial.

 Round I Office Hours

-Once you've signed up for a Round I Tryout Slot, we encourage you to make use of the Office Hours we'll be offering on September 8th.
-Use the Doodle Poll linked below to sign up.
+Once you've signed up for a Round I Tryout Slot, we encourage you to make use of the Office Hours we'll be offering the week of September 1st through 5th.
+A Calendly link will become available below in the second half August to sign up.
 Office Hours can be used to discuss your witness persona, get feedback on your argumentative speech, or just better understand Mock Trial, and are highly encouraged, particularly for those without Mock Trial experience.
+Also, check out our resource kit that contains links to helpful articles and videos of excellent witness portrayals.